 - More than seven years performing optics research utilizing solid state lasers and employing nonlinear optics techniques to generate femtosecond pulses of wavelengths in visible and UV regions.

-- Four-plus years LabVIEW programming experience integrating hardware required for data acquisition and motion control for femtosecond spectroscopy setups.
+- Five-plus years LabVIEW programming experience integrating hardware required for data acquisition and motion control for femtosecond spectroscopy setups.

 - Designed 13 biomolecules (proteins) optimally for time-resolved spectroscopy measurements, molecular cloning, cell expression and growth, and protein purification.

 National Vechile and Fuel Emssions Laboratory, United State Environmental Protection Agency – Ann Arbor, MI